San Diego County Fair: Date and location

 The fair is generally held from the last weekend in May (early June otherwise) through the Fourth of July weekend, and is closed Mondays/Tuesdays in June.

 The fair is held at the Del Mar Fairgrounds in Del Mar, California, off the Via De La Valle exit (Exit 36) on the Interstate 5 Freeway.
 The address is 2260 Jimmy Durante Blvd., Del Mar, CA 92014.

 Pacific Surfliner and Coaster stop at the nearby Solana Beach station on regular schedules, and they usually increase service during the events of the fair (NCTD uses their "Fair Tripper" ticket packages for discounts and Amtrak increases capacity).
 There are plans in the future to build a special events platform on the west side of the Del Mar Fairgrounds to provide easier access to events held there, such as the fair.

 Parking

-The Del Mar Fairgrounds charges $17 for parking in their main lots during the San Diego Fair.
+The Del Mar Fairgrounds charges for parking in their main lots during the San Diego County Fair.

 There are multiple free and reduced fee options for parking during the fair that includes free shuttle service to help combat traffic and parking problems.